Mortgage Forbearance: How do you prepare for when your forbearance period ends? What you need to know about forbearance.

 You don't have to make up the payments for the amount paused or reduced during forbearance until the end of your loan for those of you who may receive a payment deferral.

-- Loan modification – A loan Modification is when your mortgage servicer and you work to modified the terms of your mortgage to accommodate the missed forbearance payments and adjust the new payment amount to make it affordable.
-A loan modification might be suitable for homeowners if they can no longer afford their regular mortgage payment due to permanent changes in their financial situation, such as long-term job loss.
+- Loan modification – A loan Modification is when your mortgage servicer and you work to modify the terms of your mortgage to accommodate the missed forbearance payments and adjust the new payment amount to make it affordable.
+A loan modification might be suitable for homeowners if they can no longer afford their regular mortgage payments due to permanent changes in their financial situation, such as long-term job loss.

 For example, the servicer will add the missed payments to your entire principal balance and recalculates your monthly payment to readjust your loan term to bring your monthly payments to an affordable level.
 Instead of having 20 years mortgage, which was the original term of your mortgage paid off.

 Now, with the modification, the lender added two more years to pay off both balances.
-That is 22-years to pay off your new mortgage balance; as you can see, your monthly mortgage payments might be reduced, but it could take you longer to pay off your mortgage, and you may have to pay more interest rate over the life of your loan.
+That is 22-years to pay off your new mortgage balance; as you can see, your monthly mortgage payments might be reduced, but it could take you longer to pay off your mortgage, and you may have to pay more interest rates over the life of your loan.

 The other option is the typical lump-sum payment.
 So as soon as your forbearance period ends, you repay all of your missed payments in one payment

 you will pay four thousand dollars one thousand dollars for your regular monthly payment and three thousand dollars to repay the payments you skipped; then, your monthly payment will go back to the normal amount.